algorandfoundation/beaker/blog/blog.md

 ## Testing

-Testing contracts is difficult and requires rebuilding a lot of the front end infrastructure to test different inputs/outputs.
+Testing contracts can be difficult and little guidance is provided.
+Often it requires rebuilding a lot of the front end infrastructure to test different inputs/outputs.

 # The devs did something